NickWaterton/Timelapse-Video-for-3D-printer/README.md

 Or any of the other zillions of ways to get ffmpeg in Ubuntu.

 ## Usage
-if the ffmpeg executable is not in your path, or you are on windows, you need to specify the location and name of the ffmpeg executable on the command line.
+If the ffmpeg executable is not in your path, or you are on windows, you need to specify the location and name of the ffmpeg executable on the command line.
 You can now generate an .mp4 file time lapse video like this:

 ```bash